so energy case study solar panel

 Additionally, a dedicated Disaster Recovery Plan has been put in place to preserve the Trust’s document security measures, even in the event of any unforeseen circumstances.

-Following the initial installation, continual iterations were rolled out and trialled, then improved upon continually over four months, with an overlapping period of two months for data cleansing to ensure complete alignment between the new solution and existing systems.
+Following the initial installation, continual iterations were rolled out and trialled, then improved upon continually over four months - with an overlapping period of two months for data cleansing to ensure complete alignment between the new solution and existing systems.

 The Outcome

-Throughout the implementation, teams across procurement, suppliers and medical illustration worked together with Apogee while the changeover in suppliers was embedded.
-Whenever there was an issue raised that needed a solution, teams from LTH and Apogee were able to communicate effectively to overcome these and to provide learnings for the future.
+Throughout the implementation, teams across procurement, suppliers, and medical illustration worked together with Apogee while the changeover in suppliers was embedded.
+Whenever there was an issue raised that needed a solution, teams from LTH and Apogee were able to communicate effectively to overcome these and provide learnings for the future.

-Naturally during the introduction of a new process there were orders that were held up on either side, for example due to sign off issues with new materials produced by LTH.
+Naturally during the introduction of a new process, there were orders that were held up on either side, for example due to sign-off issues with new materials produced by LTH.
 Rather than this becoming a permanent bottleneck in the end-to-end process, both sides worked together and met regularly to understand how to streamline these new orders so that there were no unnecessary delays.
 This has ensured that there is a clear understanding of expectations for all parties and where any new issues are identified, these are now easily solved.

 Ease of use amongst Trust staff has also been enhanced, due to the accessibility of an online document repository – which allows them to easily retrieve the correct information when they need it and provide a dynamic service to patients.
 This repository has also helped to increase document security measures, as well as continuity in case of potential disaster.